 Change isn’t just confined to your claim and company’s status; HMRC frequently revises the R&D Tax Credits manual (the CIRD).

-For more information on claiming R&D Tax Credits, either through the SME or RDEC schemes, please get in touch and a government funding specialist will chat through your funding options with you.
+For more information on claiming R&D Tax Credits, either through SME R&D Tax Relief or the RDEC scheme, please get in touch, and a government funding specialist will chat through your funding options with you.